DISASTER RECOVERY & EMERGENCY PREPAREDNESS

 Storm Assistance for Immigrants

-In response to the series of storms across California in December 2022 through April 2023, the California Department of Social Services (CDSS) is providing state-funded storm recovery services to provide disaster relief case management and direct assistance to eligible individuals who experienced hardship from the storms and cannot access federal assistance due to immigration status.
+In response to the series of storms across California from December 2022 through April 2023, the California Department of Social Services (CDSS) provided state-funded storm recovery services to offer disaster relief case management and direct assistance to eligible individuals who experienced hardship from the storms and could not access federal assistance due to immigration status.

-Direct assistance payments will be provided for the purpose of helping storm-impacted individuals and households cover certain necessary costs including housing, food, and transportation costs.
+Direct assistance payments were provided to help storm-impacted individuals and households cover necessary costs, including housing, food, and transportation.

-Qualifying adults will receive $1,500 and children (under 18 years old) will receive $500, with a maximum of $4,500 per household.
-A household is defined as individuals who live and purchase and prepare meals together.
+Qualifying adults received $1,500, children (under 18 years old) received $500, with a maximum of $4,500 per household.
+A household was defined as individuals who lived together and purchased and prepared meals together.

-Storm recovery services are available in California counties where the President has issued a Major Disaster Declaration and approved Individual Assistance (IA) in those counties because of the impact of the storms.
+Storm recovery services were available in California counties where the President issued a Major Disaster Declaration and approved Individual Assistance (IA) due to the impact of the storms.

-Catholic Charities Diocese of Monterey, Community Action Board of Santa Cruz, and Ventures will implement the program in Santa Cruz and Monterey counties.
+Catholic Charities Diocese of Monterey, Community Action Board of Santa Cruz, and Ventures implemented the program in Santa Cruz and Monterey counties.

 For more information about the program, click HERE